KyrosKrane/Sanctum-LFR-Notes/README.md

 # LFR Notes for Sanctum of Domination
 A brief set of notes you can copy/paste into your Sanctum of Domination LFR to help people understand the fights.

+For help or suggestions, [visit my discord](https://discord.gg/7sJKfawK8S), or you can open an issue here on Github.

 - [The Jailer's Vanguard](#the-jailers-vanguard)
   * [The Tarragrue](#the-tarragrue)
   * [Eye of the Jailer](#eye-of-the-jailer)